 With only a few days remaining in this year, it is time for me to once again reminiscence about all the video game releases in 2014 to determine which ones deserve to be commended during the annual “The Otaku’s Study End of the Year Awards“.

 As this is a site run by just myself, I don’t feel particularly compelled to go through each genre and niche to determine which game shined under each category.
-Instead, I will once again be identifying just three titles, with one receiving a
+Instead, I will once again be identifying just three titles, with one receiving a trophy, another one earning itself a trophy and one last one receiving a still commendable trophy.

 As some games on this list are major AAA works and others are targeted towards more niche audiences, simply being the best game out there won’t suffice for an award.
 Instead, I will be handing out all three awards based on how that game manages to stand out in its particular genre and/or contribute to it.
 Therefore, lets hypothetically say if RPG A is great but incredibly similar to RPG B and C, then it might not have enough to earn itself an award.